surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Access Global Parameters

- Global parameter is a flat file used to manipulate,control and organize the data which is not available in database and accessed the data in report.
+ Global parameter is a flat file used to manipulate,control and organize the data which is not available in database and accessed this data in report.

  While calculating an expression over a database value using field reference.